todbot/blink1/docs/blink1control-app-reqs.md

 even encouraged, for toolkits such as an HTTP server.

 6.2.1.1.
-After extensive evaluation of HTTP libraries for Qt, the best one found so far is [Tasteful-Server](https://github.com/scheibel/tasteful-server).
+After extensive evaluation of HTTP libraries for Qt, the best one found so far is [Tasteful-Server](https://github.com/scheibel/tasteful-server). libqxt looks good but I couldn't find a good webserver example.

 6.2.2.
 Dependencies on oOther C++ collection classes and frameowrks like Boost shall be avoided.